Should You Observe this stock? Radian Group Inc. (RDN)

 PROFITABILITY SNAP:

 Net profit margin of the company is 44.30% that shows the company earning by every dollar of sales.
-Operating Margin is noted at 59.80%.
+Gross margin is detected at – and Operating Margin is noted at 59.80%.
 Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is 9.90%.
 Return on Investment (ROI) is 14.50%.
 Return on Equity (ROE) is 17.50%.

 TECHNICAL INTERPRETATION:

 A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
 It is highly popular among traders, mostly because of its simplicity.
 It works best in a trending environment.
-Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is negative from its 20 days moving average with -2.45% and trading from 50 days moving average with -0.89%.
-The stock price is performing along positive drift from its 200 days moving average with 7.01%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is negative from its 20 days moving average with -1.34% and trading from 50 days moving average with -0.64%.
+The stock price is performing along rising drift from its 200 days moving average with 7.38%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
 The charting software plots the moving average as a line directly into the price chart.

 PERFORMANCE REVIEW: